9623Y/9623Y-Spin-Up-Notebook/README.md

 - [ ] Replace Broken Wires in Battery Case

 ### **Intake Redesign**
+Today we began work on designing the bottom row of the intake.
+We came to the conclusion that the smaller flex wheels weren’t viable due to the design being nearly impossible for us to get correct.
+Instead of using smaller flex wheels we decided on a rubber band roller and got working on building it today.
+We went for this design over others because of the way that the rubber bands are able to flex around the disc yet have enough tension to grab them

 ### **Battery Case**
 The battery case for our club had a few fraying wires, so we decided to replace the wires to prevent people from getting shocked on the wires.